Talking to your Health Care Provider about Prevention

 Should you talk to your healthcare provider about osteoporosis prevention?

 Bone health is a lifelong commitment.
 Everyone should talk to his or her health care provider about bone health.
 It is never too early or too late to take care of your bones.
 It is important to speak with your health care provider so that you can identify your personal risk factors for osteoporosis and take actions to promote stronger bones.
+Exercise and nutrition are key factors when it comes to prevention of Osteoporosis and improving bone health.

 What are the risk factors for osteoporosis?